-If your business has an ABN, then you’re likely to be a sole trader, a partnership or a trust.
-For sole traders, trusts and partnerships, you’ll be personally responsible for the connection and the account will be in your name.
+If your business has an ABN, then you’re likely to be a sole trader or a partnership.
+For sole traders and partnerships, you’ll be personally responsible for the connection and the account will be in your name.

 You’ll need to bring into store:

-If your business has an ACN, then you’re a company and therefore your company will be responsible for the connection and the account will be in the name of the company entity name.
+If your business has an ACN, then you’re a company and therefore your company will be responsible for the connection and the account will be in the name of the company entity.